Clean Air Zone Class 3

 Air pollution from road traffic causes a range of negative health impacts.
 Increased morbidity and mortality from lung and cardiovascular diseases have the greatest impact on public health.
 Elderly people, children and people with pre-existing conditions are particularly vulnerable groups.
 Major new studies have shown that public health is adversely affected by very low levels of even the most common air pollutants.
 A reduction in the level of the most significant air pollutants brings public health benefits, including in areas with low levels.

-Environmental Zone Class 3 is expected to result in a safer, more pleasant street environment for visiting, walking and cycling, as well as more space for life and activities at street level.
+Clean Air Zone Class 3 is expected to result in a safer, more pleasant street environment for visiting, walking and cycling, as well as more space for life and activities at street level.
 It is also expected to help accelerate the transition to electric vehicles, minimise noise and reduce emissions, in other words contribute to a more attractive inner city for more people.

 • reducing air pollution levels to the guideline values recommended by WHO